qmk/qmk_firmware/keyboards/alicia_cook/keymaps/rick/readme.md

-# The default keymap for alicia_cook
+# Rick's Keymap for Alicia Cook